GaloisInc/ivorylang-org/pages/software/ivory-overview.md

 * *Embedded*: Ivory is implemented as a library of [the Haskell programming language][haskell].
 Ivory programs are written using Haskell syntax and types.
-* *Domain-specific*: Ivory is not a general purpose programming language.
+* *Domain-specific Language*: Ivory is not a general purpose programming language.
 It aims to be a good language for writing a restricted subset of programs.
-* *Language*: Ivory can be used to construct whole programs.
-Ivory is designed to for compilation to C.
 * *Safer*: Ivory gives strong guarantees of type and memory safety, and has features which allow the programmer to specify other safety properties.
-* *Systems Programming*: Ivory is well suited for writing programs which are close to the metal and do not rely on dynamic memory allocation or a language runtime.
+* *Systems Programming*: Ivory is well suited for writing programs which interact directly with hardware and do not require dynamic memory allocation.

 You can consider Ivory to be a lot like a restricted version of the C programming language, embedded in Haskell.

 [haskell]: http://haskell.org

+## An Embedded Language

+We will discuss how Ivory has several restrictions which make it less expressive than the C programming language.
+On their own, these restrictions would make it quite laborious to build programs in Ivory.
+However, Ivory has been built as an [embedded][] language inside the Haskell programming language.
+This means Ivory programs can be constructed using the Haskell language as a macro language.

+Rather than inventing its own syntax and type system, the Ivory language reuses the syntax and type system of Haskell.
+So, when we refer to programs in the Ivory language, we're really talking about a Haskell value which is constructed using the Haskell library `Ivory.Language`.
+These values can then be interpreted by the Ivory interpreter, or compiled by an Ivory language backend.
+Currently, the Ivory language has a single backend which produces C source files.

+Because Ivory programs use Haskell syntax and types, an Ivory programmer should first have basic familiarity with the Haskell programming language.

 ## Hello World